egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 ### Default User - By Scope - Client

-For default user, this is the username of this login session.
+For the default user, this is the username of this login session.
 Username can be identified by echoing the shell `$USER` environment name.

 File `$HOME/.ssh/config` is where all settings for its user are being